Sri Ksetra kingdom

 Sri Ksetra is the site for much of the Pyu artistic legacy.
 The arrival of Buddhism into the Pyu cities saw the increased artistic production, with very little surviving from the earlier period of occupation.
 The vast arraying of surviving material indicates a rich visual culture that was endorsed by the Pyu at Sri Ksetra.
-The Chinese pilgrims Hsuan-tsang in 648 and I-tsing in 675 mentioned the name of Sri Ksetra as “Shh-li-cha‟- t‟o-lo” and that it was a Buddhist country.
+The Chinese pilgrims Xuanzang in 648 and Yijing in 675 mentioned the name of Sri Ksetra as “Shh-li-cha‟- t‟o-lo” and that it was a Buddhist country.

 The Pyu at Sri Ksetra declined in prominence around the ninth century AD.
 The final mention of the Pyu is found at Pagan, with a twelfth century stone featuring inscriptions in Pyu, Mon, Burmese and Pali.